 Both the premium-listed and standard-listed rules now reflect the most up to date TCFD guidance released in October 2021.

-The Financial Reporting Faculty hosted a roundtable of senior stakeholders from a range of organisations to reflect on the outcome of the first reporting season since the listing rules were changed.
+The Corporate Reporting Faculty hosted a roundtable of senior stakeholders from a range of organisations to reflect on the outcome of the first reporting season since the listing rules were changed.
 Read our Climate Roundtable Report here.

 Interaction with the International Sustainability Standards Board

 The International Sustainability Standards Board (ISSB) is a standard-setting board within the IFRS Foundation and sits alongside the International Accounting Standards Board (IASB).
 The ISSB’s objective is to develop and maintain a global set of sustainability disclosure standards which provide information that is material to the decisions of investors and other participants in the world’s capital markets.
-The financial Reporting Faculty has set out an overview of these developments.
+The Corporate Reporting Faculty has set out an overview of these developments.

 There is two-way support between TCFD and the ISSB on sustainability reporting and the TCFD framework forms the basis of the ISSB's draft standards on general and climate-related disclosures.